 7.3.3.1 General

 LALS provides lawful access to the target's location.
-LALS is based on the Location Services (LCS) capabilities defined in the TS 23.271 [5], TS 23.273 [30] and in the OMA MLP specification [6].
-The 5G Core Network support of LCS is described in clause 4.4.4 of TS 23.501 [2] and clause 4.13.5 of TS 23.502 [4].
+LALS is based on the Location Services (LCS) capabilities defined in TS 23.271 [5], TS 23.273 [30] and inOMA MLP [6].
+The 5G Core Network support of LCS is described in TS 23.501 [2] clause 4.4.4 and TS 23.502 [4] clause 4.13.5.

-LALS shall adhere to the requirements in clauses 6.6 (Security) and 6.3 (Detect and Capture) of TS 33.126 [3].
+LALS shall adhere to the requirements in TS 33.126 [3] clauses 6.6 (Security) and 6.3 (Detect and Capture).
 The LCS supporting LALS shall be able to provide priority to LALS requests.
-The subscriber location privacy settings shall be overridden for LALS by setting the privacy override indicator to "override" in the LI LCS client profile in the GMLC (see clause 5.4.4 of TS 23.273 [30]).
+The subscriber location privacy settings shall be overridden for LALS by setting the privacy override indicator to "override" in the LI LCS client profile in the GMLC (see TS 23.273 [30] clause 5.4.4).

 For inbound roaming targets, the VPLMN LCS functional entities fulfilling LALS requests, by default, shall not communicate with the target's HPLMN, as it may cause detectability issues, but rather the GMLC shall be able to determine the serving AMF/MME from which it can acquire the inbound roaming target's location.
 Detectability issues may also exist when LALS is invoked for outbound roaming targets.
 This means by default, the GMLC shall refrain from performing the positioning of an outbound roaming target.